 1. Selling new construction is an entirely different process.

-The process for selling new construction is distinct from a resale transaction.
-There are extra steps that are unique to this type of sale.
+Selling new construction is distinct from a resale transaction.
+There are extra steps unique to this type of sale.

 One of the first things real estate agents should take note of is the builder contract.
 They have the responsibility to outline the buyer’s rights outlined in the contract, including the deadline for the buyer’s ability to terminate without forfeiture of deposit money.